It is said that there are two types of travelers in the world: those who look for a deal and those who don’t.

-In a new place, try googling a few free walking tours, which can give you a wonderful sense of a new place without having to spend a dime (though it may be polite to tip your tour guide something small after).
+In a new place, try googling a few free walking tours, which can give you a wonderful sense of a place without having to spend a dime (though it may be polite to tip your tour guide afterwards).

-For restaurants it can be a bit harder to save, but if there’s one fancy place you’ve simply been dying to try, go in for lunch or brunch service instead.
-Some restaurants run lunch specials or offer a specific lunch menu that might be a little cheaper.
+For restaurants it can be a bit harder to save, but if there’s one fancy place you’ve simply been dying to try, you can often save a fair amount by going for lunch rather than dinner.

 Setting a Travel Budget

-Transportation costs: When budgeting for a trip decide if you’re going to fly, drive, or take the train.
-For driving, consider costs like gas and maintenance on your car.
-For flying think about ticket price, baggage fees, airport parking, and destination car rental or taxi.
+Transportation costs: When budgeting for a trip, you’ll want to decide if you’re going to fly, drive, or take the train.
+For driving, consider costs like gas and wear and tear on your car.
+For flying, you’ll want to be sure to include ticket price, baggage fees, airport parking, and destination car rental or taxi.

-Lodging: Accommodation cost can seem clear, but make sure to ask about any resort fees and taxes so you can add it to your budget.
+Lodging: Accommodation cost can seem clear, but you’ll want to be sure to ask about any resort fees and taxes so you can add it to your budget.

-Food: Come up with a cost for breakfast, lunch, and dinner for everyone you’re traveling with.
+Food: It can be a good idea to come up with a cost for breakfast, lunch, and dinner (including tips) for everyone you’re traveling with.
 If your hotel offers free breakfasts you can put that cost towards another meal.
-And, don’t forget the cost of tips.

 Extras: You never know when an emergency, a fun activity, or an unplanned happy hour will arise.
 Adding a buffer to your vacation budget can help you prepare for these extra expenses.

-Set your budget and start saving: Once you add up all the costs, you can start saving for your vacation.
-This way when you’re on your trip you won’t be surprised by any expense.
-You could even create a secondary savings account titled “vacation fund” so you’ll be more excited to actually save.
+Once you add up all the costs, you can start saving up for your vacation.
+You could even create a secondary savings account titled “travel fund” so you’ll be even more excited to save.